|NEW CODES COMING

 They can also be purchased from the International Code Council at:

 About the Building Regulations Division

 Montgomery County Building Regulations is certified by the State of Ohio to enforce building codes at a local level.
-We enforce building and electrical codes, flood damage prevention codes, and special airport zoning.
+We enforce building and electrical codes, energy conservation and handicapped accessibility standards, flood damage prevention requirements, and special Wright-Patterson Air Force Base airport zoning.

 |451 West Third Street

 Dayton, Ohio 45422-1070

 Phone: (937) 225-4622

 CHECK OUR PERMIT DATABASE WITH eCONNECT